yojoots/libbitcoin-system-wiki/Unlendable-Money-Fallacy.md

-The [Fisher Equation](https://en.wikipedia.org/wiki/Fisher_equation) must be used for combining a rate of growth in a [money](Money-Taxonomy) that is itself subject to [inflation](https://en.wikipedia.org/wiki/Monetary_inflation), as [depreciation](Depreciation-Principle) occurs in the future money.
+The [Fisher Equation](https://en.wikipedia.org/wiki/Fisher_equation) must be used for combining a rate of growth in a [money](Money-Taxonomy) that is itself subject to [inflation](https://en.wikipedia.org/wiki/Monetary_inflation), as depreciation occurs in the future money.
 This adjusts the nominal interest rate to obtain the real interest rate.
 Presentation is simplified by using ratios in place of rates.
+As shown in [Depreciation Principle](Depreciation-Principle), the commodity money growth ratio is 0%.

 Monopoly [money](Money-Taxonomy) also exhibits depreciation due to [seigniorage](https://en.wikipedia.org/wiki/Seigniorage).
 ```